Th33-L1ght/Moonflow-Monitor/home/runner/work/Moonflow-Monitor/Moonflow-Monitor/README.md

 ### Method 2: Using the Terminal

-If you prefer using the command line, or if the "Publish" button isn't working, you can follow these steps:
+If you prefer using the command line, you can follow these steps:

 1.  **Open the Terminal** in the editor.
 2.  **Run these three commands** to save your work and deploy it: